semantic-flow/sflo/documentation/concept.platform-element.md

 id: platform-element
 title: platform element
 desc: ''
-updated: 1756000212389
+updated: 1757651308584
 created: 1755994054394
 ---

-A **platform element** is a aspect of the Semantic Flow platform, including
+A **platform element** is any aspect of the Semantic Flow platform, including:

+- ontologies and vocabularies
+- conventions (naming, filesystem, best practices)
+- mesh and namespace structure
+- principles (design, philosophy)
+- meshes, nodes, and node components
+- workflows and lifecycle operations
-  - conceptual elements
+- documentation
-  - filesystem elements, facets, ontologies, and conventions.
+- code and tests